-It’s that time of the year again where stores are gearing up on extra staff and stocking up inventory to serve discount-driven customers, who are ready to break down walls to get a sweet deal in the Black Friday madness.
+It’s that time of the year again!
+Stores are gearing up on extra staff and stocking up inventory to serve customers ready to break down walls to get a sweet deal in the Black Friday madness.

 Thankfully, you run an online store and won’t have to worry about any walls being broken.
 Regardless, you still have to prepare to meet and attract a massive influx in demand that comes with Black Friday and Cyber Monday.

-In this post, we’ll offer you 7 of the best ways to tweak your marketing to prepare for the weekend of 23rd November.
+In this post, we’ll offer you 7 of the best ways to prepare your marketing strategy for the weekend of 29th November.
 We talk about how to use the following to drive maximum conversions.

 - Content Strategy

 Boost your lead collection and conversion with a planned BFCM content strategy

 E-mails, opt-in forms, and landing pages are a great way to promote yourself for Thanksgiving weekend.
 But to drive impact, you must tie them into an integrated content strategy to really drive sales.

 Think of it in this way, if you’re aiming for bullseye, which strategy is more effective?

 - Shooting 10 arrows randomly hoping one lands in the middle